ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   security parameters persistent across multiple Connections.

-- Explicit support for multistreaming and multipath transport protocols, and the grouping of related Connections into Connection Groups through `cloning` of Connections (see {{groups}}).
+- Explicit support for multistreaming and multipath transport protocols, and the grouping of related Connections into Connection Groups through "cloning" of Connections (see {{groups}}).
 This function allows applications to take full advantage of new transport protocols supporting these features.